Optical coating methods

 - HR Coatings for life sciences and photonics

-Optics production offers various technologies for the coating of substrates.
+Optics production offers various technologies for the optical coating process.
 The choice depends on the properties of the raw material and the specifications of the optical systems/products.
 The most common coating technologies for high performance optical components include:

 - thermal vaporization and